brown-ccv/honeycomb-docs/docs/quick_start.md

 ### 3. Install NPM Packages

 Once [Node.js](https://nodejs.org/en/download/) is installed you will be able to use `npm` command in the terminal.

+- npm is a command-line utility for Node.js that supports package installation, version management and dependency management.
+- A wide range of Node.js libraries are published on npm and using one single `npm` command line command you can install these packages.

 To install the dependencies for Honeycomb run the following command at the terminal (make sure you're in your project directory)

 ```
 npm install
 ```
-- To understand this command, we must also understand the package.json file.
+To understand this command, we must also understand the `package.json` file.
 - package.json file can be described as a manifest of your project, which includes the packages and applications it depends on.
 It also includes specific metadata about your project like the project name, description, author.
 - package.json is always in json format, making it easy to read and easy for machines to read as well.
 - The package.json can be split into three distinct parts:

 ##### Metadata
 <img width="785" alt="Screen Shot 2022-08-08 at 12 19 53 PM" src="https://user-images.githubusercontent.com/34087669/183465240-144cd17b-70cc-43d4-87b2-b315b67fa170.png">